Harry Duda: Work

 He made his debut in 1964 as a poet in Radio Opole and in the newspaper Trybuna Opolska, and as a journalist in Słowo Powszechne, for which he was a field correspondent from 1964 to 1966.
 He contributed to the next papers and magazines: Słowo Powszechne, Trybuna Odrzańska, Trybuna Opolska, Gazeta Raciborska (its editor-in-chief, 1991–1992), Opole, Wczoraj, Dzisiaj, Jutro; member of editorial staff of Opole Calendar.
-He collaborated steadily with Radio Opole for 17 years altogether: from 1977 to 1981 he worked for the Music Section - together with editors Stanisław Śmiełowski (died in 2008) and Edward Spyrka - and from 1994 to 2005 he directed with Ewa Lubowiecka (died in 2011) his original programme Glossatorium; so he was an author and co-author of about one thousand radio programmes.
+He collaborated steadily with Radio Opole for 17 years altogether: from 1977 to 1981 he worked for the Music Section – together with editors Stanisław Śmiełowski (died in 2008) and Edward Spyrka – and from 1994 to 2005 he directed with Ewa Lubowiecka (died in 2011) his original programme Glossatorium; so he was an author and co-author of about one thousand radio programmes.

 His works (included in more than 130 papers and magazines and in complete editions) contain about 1700 publications and there are over 800 publications of other authors treating about him and his creation.
 He wrote and edited a monumental work (almost ten thousand verses) entitled Jesus Christ.
-Poetical Vision of Four Gospels, dedicated to Pope John Paul II for the second Millennium of Christianity and gave him in Rome on the 22nd of December 1999.
+Poetical Vision of Four Gospels, dedicated to Pope John Paul II for the second Millennium of Christianity and gave him in Rome on 22 December 1999.
 The second edition was published by Wydawnictwo Cywilizacji Miłości (with the acceptance of Church authority) in Opole in 2012.

-Moreover, he published St. John’s Apocalypse Versified based on New Testament.
+Moreover, he published St. John's Apocalypse Versified based on New Testament.
 He also writes poetical versions of Old Testament books.
 He rendered in this way all didactic (i. e. the sapiential) books, including the Book of Psalms, and moreover Genesis and Exodus.
 Some of these works were printed.
 The total volume of his versified biblical books contains about fifty thousand verses.

 Duda was also engaged in the popularization of sciences, such as protection of nature, ecological ethics, philosophy of medicine and medical deontology.
-He collaborated for many years with world famous haematologist, professor of medicine Julian Aleksandrowicz (died in 1988) from Cracow – they were joint authors of the book On the Threshold of the Future Medicine (1st edition by Państwowy Zakład Wydawnictw Lekarskich, Warsaw 1988).
+He collaborated for many years with world famous haematologist, professor of medicine Julian Aleksandrowicz (died in 1988) from Kraków – they were joint authors of the book On the Threshold of the Future Medicine (1st edition by Państwowy Zakład Wydawnictw Lekarskich, Warsaw 1988).
 He was active together with professor of psychology Stanisław Rogala form Opole (died in 2015) in the comprehensive field of gerontology – as a lecturer during scientific conferences set up at the Superior School Management and Administration in Opole, and as a co-author of subsequent publications; he was also a co-author of the complete works edited by professor of soft sciences Adam A. Zych from Wrocław.